 7. Use Parameters Instead of Hardcoded Filters

-Replace hardcoded values (WHERE Company = 'ABC'
+Replace hardcoded values (WHERE Company = 'ABC') with parameters:

 This improves reusability and makes your BAQ more flexible for dashboards and exports.